heilcheng/Demo-drug-modality/README.md

 # Protacs Sample

-This repository contains a Python script `protacs_sample.py` for training a model to predict the Topological Polar Surface Area (TPSA) of molecules.
+This repository contains a Python script `protacs_sample.py` or `PROTACs_sample.ipynb` for training a model to predict the Topological Polar Surface Area (TPSA) of molecules.
 The script uses the DeepChem library to create and train the model, and then evaluates the model's performance on a test dataset.

 ## Getting Started